OpShin/imperator/README.md

 I have given a presentation on this project at the Catalyst Swarm Idea Fest.
 Check it out here: https://youtu.be/1n9ftsoCLas

+I have also hosted an AMA on reddit: https://www.reddit.com/r/cardano/comments/u8t7t4/i_develop_a_new_imperative_prototype_sc_language

 ### Why is it interesting?

 Unlike most programming language, Plutus does not compile down to assembly or any assembly like language.